 Entry-Level Job Scenario

-At the entry-level, State or central government offer satisfactory salaries yet it is not very low.
+For entry-level jobs, State or central government offer satisfactory salaries to the graduates.
+One must not expect a salary that has staggering digits to fuel the aspirations.
 According to the recent data gathered from a project with the Department of Post on recruitment for the positions of postman and mail guard was surprisingly unprecedented.
 “Minimum education criterion for the posts was Class X or XII.
 The salary was up to Rs.
 20,000!” reported by The Hindu.

 Perks and Benefits

 The perks and benefits associated, like a maternity benefit or a medical benefit, government organizations are better off than the private sector.
 This is undoubtedly true.
 If we look at the downside of the government job in terms of salary and other benefits, it is found that salaries in the governmental entities are satisfactory only at the entry level.
-Many years down the line, the salary seems stagnating with the much hyped benefits.
-Compared to the private officials, the governments officials are generally on the lighter of their pockets because private professionals are now receive better payments.
+Many years down the line, the salary seems to stagnate with the much hyped benefits.
+Compared to the private officials, the government's officials are generally on the lighter of their pockets because private professionals now receive better payments.

 Job Security vs. Accountability

 Government jobs are no longer cumbersome and unregulated perhaps with the changing policies; it has led to more transparency and accountability.
-The non-performers who entered the organization with sole aim to accumulate and increase figures of the bank accounts are now indulged into deliberate policies to overcome their usual performance for enhancement of efficiency.
-However, an MBA should ponder why he needs to work in the hierarchy of governmental organization.
-A brief cognitive analysis will aid then to conclude on the larger motive or goal to act as a driving force throughout the process of achieving the goal.
+The non-performers who entered the organization with the sole aim to accumulate and increase figures of the bank accounts are now indulged into deliberate policies to overcome their usual performance for enhancement of efficiency.
+However, an MBA graduate, on the other hand, should give a thought to the fact that why he needs to work in the hierarchy of governmental organization.
+A brief cognitive analysis will then aide to conclude on the larger motive or goal to act as a driving force throughout the process of achieving the goal.
 The current digital age has enhanced more accountability than it was in years of negligent government.
-To check corruption and inefficiency the working of governmental organization have become more vigilant.
+To check corruption and inefficiency the working of the governmental organization have become more vigilant.

 Competency is Rewarded